oracle-livelabs/oci/oci-dataflow/dataflow-streaming-workshop/00-introduction/introduction.md

 ## About this workshop

-OCI Data Flow is a fully managed serverless Spark as a service.
-OCI data flow can now run spark applications that processes stream data, or continuously produced data.
-In today's workshop, we will cover a common streaming related use-case from the manufacturing industry.
+OCI Data Flow service is a fully managed serverless Spark as a service.
+OCI data flow can now run spark applications that process stream data, or continuously produced data.
+In today's workshop, we will cover a typical streaming-related use case from the manufacturing industry.

-One of the most common uses cases of predictive manitenance in manufacturing industry is predicting Remaining Useful Life (RUL) of equipment.
-This sample application demonstrates running streaming application with doing machine learning on top of it to predict RUL of equipment.
+In the manufacturing industry, predictive maintenance is always better than reactive maintenance.
+One of the most common use cases of predictive maintenance in the manufacturing industry is predicting the Remaining Useful Life (RUL) of equipment.
+This sample application demonstrates running a streaming application with machine learning on top of it to predict the RUL of equipment.

-To demonstrate ,
+Today we will use four apps in the OCI Data Flow service to demonstrate the prediction of RUL.

 1. RULSurvivalModelTrainer - Offline model trainer for predicting Remaining Useful Life using Apache Spark MLlib.
 2. SensorDataSimulator     - Random sensor data simulator for equipment using Apache Spark Structured Streaming.
 3. RealtimeRULPredictor    - Realtime RUL Predictor using Apache Spark Structured Streaming.